 Because we all spend large amounts of time on our feet in a weight-bearing situation (as well as enormous amounts of time in our shoes), the shape and orientation of our feet and toes within our shoes is crucial.
 Bad shoes (i.e., shoes that include one or more of these seven negative design elements) can lead to toe deformities and pain, discomfort, and an inability to pursue cherished leisure activities.
-It’s impossible to effectively rehabilitate your foot while wearing conventional footwear, as conventional footwear itself is the underlying cause of most common foot problems and toe deformities.
+It’s impossible to effectively rehabilitate your feet while wearing conventional footwear, as conventional footwear itself is the underlying cause of most common foot problems and toe deformities.

 A good shoe allows your foot to function as nature intended (i.e., like a healthy bare foot inside your shoe).
 Foot-health-positive shoes help reduce your likelihood of foot and ankle injuries, eliminate pain in your lower extremities, and allow you to get the most out of your athletic activities.
 They also help you build legitimate foot strength and provide real stability for your feet and body.
 This is especially important for older individuals for whom maintaining mobility—and independence—becomes an even greater consideration.

 Your feet and toes were naturally designed for optimal balance, gait, comfort, and longevity.
 Unfortunately, the vast majority of footwear on the market today includes problematic design elements, so you need to be extra diligent when shopping for footwear.
 Seek out shoes that respect nature’s brilliant design instead of dominating it.
 You can use the Shoe Liner Test to help you select the best possible footwear for your feet.